MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **ABAWD FSET EXEMPTION CHECK**
 Added gender dropdown list and mother/member number drop down list for baby born portion *Completed by Kenny Lee (@Kennyasalee, Ramsey County).
 Resolves issue #2450 & 2451.*

+**CAF**
+Added EMPS panel field to the CAF 1 dialog.
+This field will be auto-filled with the information for all HH members on the case.
+Also added EMPS, SANC and TIME navigation buttons, removed the WB ELIG navigation and updated the password check handling on the back end.
+For Hennepin County and Ramsey County workers: a checkbox has been added "Sent MFIP financial orientation DVD to participant(s)."
+This check box will case note if a participant has been given a financial orientation DVD." *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2487.*

 **EXPEDITED SCREENING**
 Script is now prepared for changes to shelter deduction standards effective 10/1/16 *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2464.*

+**HRF**
+Added EMPS panel field to the main dialog.
+This field will be auto-filled with the information for all HH members on the case.
+Also added EMPS, SANC and TIME navigation buttons, update dates to global constants and updated the password check handling on the back end. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2498.*

 **MAIN MENU**
 removed outdated 'new' script indicators from the NOTES - MAIN MENU *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2474.*